-Cisco IM and Presence Active/Standby mode (setting User Assignment Mode to None) is attained by manually assigning users to the first server in the subcluster, leaving the second server with no users assigned but all processes synchronized and ready for a failover if the first server in the subcluster fails.
+Cisco IM and Presence Active/Standby mode (setting User Assignment Mode for Presence Server to None) is attained by manually assigning users to the first server in the subcluster, leaving the second server with no users assigned but all processes synchronized and ready for a failover if the first server in the subcluster fails.
 For example, in Figure 20-6 the first user would be assigned to server 1A, the second user to server 2A, the third user to server 3A, the fourth user to server 1A, the fifth user to server 2A, the sixth user to server 3A, and so forth.
 The users should be assigned equally across all the 'A' servers in the cluster.

-Cisco IM and Presence Active/Active mode (setting User Assignment Mode to balanced) will automatically assign users equally across all servers in the subclusters.
+Cisco IM and Presence Active/Active mode (setting User Assignment Mode for Presence Server to balanced) will automatically assign users equally across all servers in the subclusters.
 Each server is synchronized and ready for a failover if the other server in the subcluster fails.
 For example, in Figure 20-6 the first user would be assigned to server 1A, the second user to server 2A, the third user to server 3A, the fourth user to server 1B, the fifth user to server 2B, the sixth user to server 3B, and so forth.
 The users are assigned equally across all the servers in the cluster.

-Cisco IM and Presence Active/Active deployments with a balanced User Assignment Mode allows for redundancy flexibility based on the features being used, the size of user contact lists, and the traffic (user data profiles) being generated.
-A Cisco IM and Presence Active/Active deployment with a fully redundant mode, regardless of features, requires the total number of supported users to be reduced in half (for example, Cisco MCS 7845 servers in a balanced high-availability redundant deployment support up to 15,000 users per subcluster).
+Cisco IM and Presence Active/Active deployments with a balanced User Assignment Mode for Presence Server allows for redundancy flexibility based on the features being used, the size of user contact lists, and the traffic (user data profiles) being generated.
+A Cisco IM and Presence Active/Active deployment with a fully redundant mode, regardless of features, requires the total number of supported users to be reduced in half (for example, a deployment of 15,000 Users OVAs in a balanced high-availability redundant configuration supports up to 15,000 users per subcluster).
 A Cisco IM and Presence Active/Active deployment with a non-redundant mode requires a more detailed look at the Cisco IM and Presence features being utilized, the average size of the users contact lists, as well as the traffic being generated.
-For example, for a deployment with presence and instant messaging enabled and calendaring and mobility integration disabled, with an average contact list of 30 users and a user data profile of a few presence and instant message updates, it is possible to support more than 15,000 users per subcluster (if using Cisco MCS 7845 servers).
+For example, for a deployment with presence and instant messaging enabled and calendaring and mobility integration disabled, with an average contact list of 30 users and a user data profile of a few presence and instant message updates, it is possible to support more than 15,000 users per subcluster.

-A Cisco IM and Presence cluster deployment that is not highly available allows for each server in the subcluster to support up to the maximum number of users.
+A Cisco IM and Presence cluster deployment that is not highly available allows each server in the subcluster to support up to the maximum number of users for the server, and the total number of supported users for all servers in the cluster can be up to the maximum number of users for the IM and Presence cluster.
 Once a second server is added in a subcluster, the subcluster will still act as if in a high-available deployment; however, if a server failure occurs, an attempt to fail-over might not result in success if the online server reaches its capacity limit based on the Cisco IM and Presence features enabled, the average user contact list size, and the traffic being generated by the users.